liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 - The search architecture plan you made for cloud hybrid search.

-- If you'll use the [Hybrid Configuration Wizard in the SharePoint admin center](hybrid-configuration-wizard-in-the-sharepoint-online-admin-center.md#hybrid-configuration-wizard-in-the-sharepoint-admin-center) to help you configure, ensure that the application farm that hosts the SharePoint Server Central Administration website has [.NET 4.6.2 or higher](https://dotnet.microsoft.com/download/dotnet-framework/net462) installed.
+- If you use the [Hybrid Configuration Wizard in the SharePoint admin center](hybrid-configuration-wizard-in-the-sharepoint-online-admin-center.md#hybrid-configuration-wizard-in-the-sharepoint-admin-center) to help you configure, ensure that the application farm that hosts the SharePoint Server Central Administration website has [.NET 4.6.2 or higher](https://dotnet.microsoft.com/download/dotnet-framework/net462) installed.

-- If you'll use the **CreateCloudSSA.ps1** and **Onboard-CloudHybridSearch.ps1** Microsoft PowerShell scripts to help you configure, find them in the [Microsoft Download Center](https://go.microsoft.com/fwlink/?LinkId=717902).
-You'll also need the [Microsoft Online Services Sign-In Assistant for IT Professionals RTW](https://go.microsoft.com/fwlink/?LinkID=286152) and the [Microsoft Graph Powershell module](/powershell/microsoftgraph/installation).
+- If you use the **CreateCloudSSA.ps1** and **Onboard-CloudHybridSearch.ps1** Microsoft PowerShell scripts to help you configure, find them in the [Microsoft Download Center](https://go.microsoft.com/fwlink/?LinkId=717902).
+You also need the [Microsoft Online Services Sign-In Assistant for IT Professionals RTW](https://go.microsoft.com/fwlink/?LinkID=286152) and the [Microsoft Graph Powershell module](/powershell/microsoftgraph/installation).

 ## Follow these steps: